upgradingdave/camunda-demo-c7-formio/README.md

 Click the green triangle to start the project

-By default, the webapp should start on port `8081`.
+By default, the webapp should start on port `8081` when run in "development mode".

 > **Note** -- Some versions of Java don't include Javascript Engines.
 If you get an error related to Scripting Engines, try using Java 8.